ComNets-Bremen/OppNets-on-LoPy/README.md

 - Forwarding layer - implements the forwarding protocol to disseminate data
 - Link layer - implements the direct communications and neighbourhood management

+Depending on the requirement, each layer can be configured to use different implementations.

-## Running (on a LoPy Device)
+## Loading, Configuring and Running (on a LoPy Device)

 The `Atom IDE`, one of the IDEs recommnded ([link](https://docs.pycom.io/pymakr/installation/atom/)) by the makers of the LoPy4 device was used to develop this implementation and to load it to the LoPy device.
+To load, configure and run, follow the instructions below.

+1. Download this repository to a computer where the `Atom IDE` is installed
+2. Open the `./node` folder as a project (`Add Project Folder`) in the `Atom IDE`
+3. Setup the protocol stack (`APP_LAYER`, `FWD_LAYER`, `LINK_LAYER`) and the parmeters in the `lib/settings.py` (or leave as is to use the default settings)
-Simply open the `./node` folder as a project in the `Atom IDE` and press the `Upload project to device` button to upload the code into the LoPy4 device.
+4. Press the `Upload project to device` button to upload the code into the LoPy4 device

-Do the same to run any of the tools in `./tools` folder.
+There are also other code available to perform different tasks related to the implementation.
+They could be code to run on LoPy devices (like manage the the SD card) or parsers run on your computer to pass a log.
+All these are made available under `./tools` or `./parsers`

 ## Current Implementation Status

-This is an on-going work and below are the important aspects of this implementation.
+This is an on-going work.
+Below is a list of the status of the current implementation.

-- Uses LoRa for direct communications between nodes
+- Uses LoRa for direct communications between nodes (in `./node/lib/lora.py` module)
-- Uses the Randomized Rumour Spreading (RRS) forwarding protocol
+- Uses the Randomized Rumour Spreading (RRS) forwarding protocol (in `./node/lib/rrs.py` module)
-- Has a simple application that generates periodic data
+- Has a simple application that generates periodic data (in `./node/lib/simpleapp.py` module)